Bourdon Effect, Restrained and Unrestrained Pipes

 N – Axial Force in the Pipe

-Axial force is equal to the force acting on cap
+Axial force equals the force acting on the end cap:

 P – Internal Pressure